Graphs and NetworksGraphs in Everyday Life

 Finally, let us think about one particularly good example of graphs which exist in everyday life: social media.
 Here, vertices represent

-When we start drawing social media graphs, we can clearly see certain clusters of mutual friends, who may have gone to the same school or live in the same city.
-We can also determine people’s centrality, which depends on how well-connected a vertex is, and which may be a measure of a person’s popularity in social media.
+When we draw social media graphs, we might see certain clusters of mutual friends, who may have gone to the same school or live in the same city.
+We can also determine people’s centrality, which depends on how well-connected a vertex is, and which may be a measure of a person’s popularity on social media.